Attachment Trauma & Grief Therapy for Adults Michigan

 What Attachment Trauma Therapy With Me Looks Like

-What you will not get here:
+What you won't get here:

-You will not be told you are too sensitive.
+You won't be told you're too sensitive.

 What our work is: